Auckland DHB Allied Health Services - Social Work

 - Assistance to address issues of neglect or abuse.

 - Information and support regarding financial and social housing accommodation issues (excludes private rental).

-- Liaison and advocacy with other health professionals, community groups, Work & Income (WINZ), and Housing New Zealand.
+- Liaison and advocacy with other health professionals, community groups, Work & Income (WINZ), and Kainga Ora and Oranga Tamariki.

 - Referral to other appropriate services.

 Community Health Social Workers are trained and skilled at assisting individuals and families to deal with a range of problems and issues which may be affecting their health and wellbeing.